dhojayev/traderepublic-portfolio-downloader/README.md

 Main disadvantages of existing solutions in our opinion were:

-* Reseting paired device (which is annoying if you use the mobile app regularly)
+* Reseting paired device (which is annoying if you use the mobile app regularly);
-* Requiring OCR for getting transaction details (reading from transaction PDF documents)
+* Requiring OCR for getting transaction details (reading from transaction PDF documents);
-* Using outdated endpoints to fetch data (no support of newly introduced "Save-back" and "Round up" transactions)
+* Using outdated endpoints to fetch data (no support of newly introduced "Save-back" and "Round up" transactions);
-* Being written in python (which is not the main language of programming of ours)
+* Being written in python (which is not the main language of programming of ours);

 ## Implementation